FAIRplus/the-fair-cookbook/content/recipes/interoperability/c4c-clinical-trials.md

 ## Main Objectives

-The purpose of this recipe is to describe the process to define and standardize study and protocol-level (meta)data commonly collected in paediatric clinical trials, with the aim of making trial data more Findable.
+The purpose of this recipe is to describe the process to define and standardize study and protocol-level (meta)data commonly collected in paediatric clinical trials, with the aim of making trial data more Findable through a common Interoperable metadata profile.
 The recipe details how to:

 > * Collect & refine a list of representative variables
 * Represent protocol-level additional (meta)data in a complementary data model